sdimakis/moral-psych-sp2022/content/syllabus.md

 |:-:|
 </div>

-Both attendance and lively participation in class discussions are vital for a seminar class and are therefore given a grade in this course to reflect their importance. <u>Reach out to the instructor as soon as possible if you have a documented reason for absence</u> (e.g., medical or family emergency) to receive an “excused absence.”
+Both attendance and lively participation in class discussions are vital for a seminar class and are therefore given a grade in this course to reflect their importance. <b>Reach out to the instructor as soon as possible if you have a documented reason for absence</b> (e.g., medical or family emergency) to receive an “excused absence.”
 The instructor will keep a log of your attendance and the quality (not quantity) of your contributions to class discussions.
 Small assignments posted to Canvas (e.g., syllabus quiz) also qualify under this grade category.
-Students who receive full points for participation will <u>arrive to class on time</u>, <u>contact the professor well in advance of missing a class</u>, <u>be eager to share and respectful of others’ ideas</u>, and <u>pose insightful questions and comments that elevate class discussions.</u>
+Students who receive full points for participation will <b>arrive to class on time</b>, <b>contact the professor well in advance of missing a class</b>, <b>be eager to share and respectful of others’ ideas</b>, and <b>pose insightful questions and comments that elevate class discussions.</b>

 <div class="heatMap">